 Accounting Standards Update 2017-09 - Compensation - Stock Compensation (Topic 718) Scope of Modification Accounting.
 This accounting pronouncement deals with a change in any of the terms or conditions of a share-based payment award.
 The standard goes into effect for all interim and annual statements beginning after December 15, 2017.
-The Company has determined this guidance will have no impact on its financial statements.
+The Company has adopted this policy with no material effect to the condensed consolidated financial statements.

-Accounting Standards Update 2016-02-Leases (Topic 842).
-This accounting pronouncement allows lessees to make an accounting policy election to not recognize a lease asset and liability for leases with a term of 12 months or less and do not have a purchase option that is expected to be exercised.
+Accounting Standards Update 2016-02 - Leases (Topic 842).
+This accounting pronouncement allows lessees to make an accounting policy election to not recognize a lease asset and liability for leases with a term of 12 months or less and that do not have a purchase option that is expected to be exercised.
 This standard is effective for interim and annual reporting periods beginning after December 15, 2018, with early adoption permitted.
-The Company has determined this guidance will have no impact on its financial statements.
+The Company has adopted this policy with no material effect to the consolidated financial statements.

-Accounting Standards Update 2016 -01 - Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
+Accounting Standards Update 2016-01 - Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities.
 This accounting pronouncement, which goes into effect for annual periods beginning after December 12, 2017, is far reaching and covers several presentation areas dealing with measurement, impairment, assumptions used in estimating fair value and several other areas.
-The Company is reviewing this update to determine the impact it may have on its financial statements.
+The Company has adopted this policy with no material effect to the condensed consolidated financial statements.